 Enjoy a fiery sunrise in pure tranquility, or an evening staring up at the twinkling stars without a neighbor’s motorhome lights interrupting the view.
 Gaze upon the magnificent red dirt roads contrasting the blue skies as you drive through the uncharted mini Monument Valley and experience the serenity of boondocking with the simple company of you and your rig.

-If you’re attempting boondocking for the first time in 2019, follow these five tips for a successful voyage!
+If you’re attempting boondocking for the first time, be sure to follow these five tips for a successful voyage!

 4. Indulge Less